Sparebola/luaJIT-shell/README.md

 # Requirements

 You must have the lua interpreter or luaJIT installed and added to the `PATH`.
-To check, write lua or luaajit in cmd.
+To check, write `lua` or `luajit` in cmd.
 Alternatively, you can specify a foreign interpreter or path to it in [options.luaPath](#luaoptions)

 # Installation